Kenley Jansen's Success and Achievements in Timeline

 In 2023, Kenley Jansen became the 7th pitcher to total 400 career saves.

-In 2024, Kenley Jansen began the season as Boston's closer and earned his 425th career save on April 20, passing John Franco for fifth place on the all-time list.
-Jansen finished the 2024 season with 27 saves, a 3.29 ERA, and 62 strikeouts in 54+2⁄3 innings.
+In 2024, Kenley Jansen began the season as Boston's closer and on April 20th, he earned his 425th career save, surpassing John Franco for fifth place on the major-league all-time list.
+He finished the 2024 season with 27 saves, a 3.29 ERA, and 62 strikeouts.